-ULC has made a conscious decision to preserve our environment.
-As a manufacturer we have to guard the natural resources that we utilize while also increasing our production capabilities.
-If we do not protect the environment, we will have nothing for the future generations to inherit.
-With this in mind, ULC uses environmentally farmed timbers when manufacturing products.
-By utilizing this raw material, we do not contribute to deforestation.
+At University Loft, we’ve made a conscious and strategic decision to do what we can to help preserve our environment.
+We feel certain that if we do not protect the environment, we will have nothing for future generations to inherit.
+And as a manufacturer, we know that we must guard our natural resources even as we maximize our production capabilities.
+With this in mind, ULC uses environmentally farmed timbers in our furniture production so we do not contribute to deforestation.

 Worldwide, more than 3/4 of the planet’s original primary forests have already been destroyed or degraded.
 Still, irresponsible transnational corporations continue to engage in destructive logging for wood and paper production.
 The result?
 Each year tropical rainforests alone are reduced at a rate equivalent to an area the combined size of the Netherlands and Switzerland.
 Worldwide, forests are under attack due to harvesting practices widely used by logging industries.
 Deforestation and the destruction of the environment has become an enormous problem.
 That’s why, in 1998 with Executive Order 13-101, President Clinton mandated that Federal agencies use any resources available to them to “green” the government.
 At University Loft Company, we recognize the urgency of this issue and support environmentally responsible efforts at all levels.

 At ULC, we know that our customers expect only the best from us.
 That’s why in support of our environmental commitment we use Hevea Brasiliensis (HB), an eco-friendly species of tree we refer to as Environmentally Farmed Timber, or EFT.
 Classified as a hardwood, HB has been proven stronger than Northern Red Oak in independent lab testing.

 Another benefit of HB is that when finished, it looks virtually identical to natural oak.
 With mostly straight grain with few concentric markings, it’s an attractive and durable solid wood furniture material.